-On this Sunday (04/23/23), referred to as Thomas Sunday, the Church reads the account of Jesus reappearing to the disciples after the resurrection (John 20:19-31).
+On this Sunday, referred to as Thomas Sunday and it is the first Sunday of the Pentecostal 50 days, the Church reads the account of Jesus reappearing to the disciples after the resurrection (John 20:19-31).
 The first time that Jesus met with the disciples, Thomas was not there.
 Thus, Thomas declared that he will only believe that Christ is risen if “I see in his hands the mark of the nails, and place my finger into the mark of the nails, and place my hand into his side…” (John 20:25).
-From this reading, we can see how the Lord always makes an effort to bring us back to Him—even if our faith is lacking.
+From this reading, we can see how the Lord always tries to bring us back to Him—even if our faith is lacking.

 Why did Jesus reappear with the wounds in His hands and on His side still open?
 Surely, if He could resurrect from the dead, He could also heal these wounds.
 However, Jesus purposefully returned with His wounds so that He could inspire Thomas to have faith once again.
 As St. John Chrysostom explains, “Note the Lord’s compassion!
 For the sake of one soul, He revealed Himself carrying His wounds.
 He came to save each one personally.”
 Whenever we are struggling with our faith, let us remember that the Lord is always making an active effort to have us return to Him—on a personal level.